Adult Inpatient Services / Inpatient Services Unit

 There is also an opportunity to see one or two individuals for outpatient psychotherapy at CMHC if this is an interest of the fellow.
 This experience offers the opportunity to diversify the training experience and work with individuals on a different part of their recovery journey.
 This enables the fellow to collaborate with an outpatient team at CMHC, adding further depth to the training experience and knowledge of how outpatient interdisciplinary teams operate within the CMHC system.

 The psychological assessment experience for AIS fellows involves routinely conducting a number of brief assessments to assess the presence and severity of symptoms or change in symptoms over time.
 In addition to a clinical interview and record review, the psychology fellow typically will use standardized symptom measures.
-Fellows will also conduct at least two comprehensive psychological assessments during the course of the training year; of which there are three types: (1) psycho-diagnostic assessments that include measures of cognitive abilities, executive functioning, and personality; (2) behavioral assessments focused on Positive Behavioral Support Planning; and (3) specialized assessments that focus on risk assessment, residential placement needs, and the assessment of a course of treatment.
+Fellows will also conduct at least two comprehensive assessments in positive behavioral support planning, which includes development of the plan and following up in plan implementation.

 The Adult Inpatient Unit placement offers a rich, diverse experience.
 As the program focuses on serving individuals with serious mental illness, fellows have the opportunity to learn, from a social justice perspective, about the unique needs and challenges that individuals with these illnesses face in our society.
 The clients being served also represent the richness of the New Haven community with diversity that may include: race, ethnicity, culture, gender, gender identity, sexual orientation, socio-economic status, geography, country of origin, and disability status.
 There is also a rich diversity among the staff on the inpatient unit, as well as interdisciplinary students who, in addition to psychology, come from the disciplines of social work, rehabilitation, psychiatry, and nursing.
 The interdisciplinary environment creates a very rich systemic training experience with exposure to diverse perspectives and a variety of theoretical or intervention approaches.